decentralized-identity/faq/docs/spec.md

 <details><summary>
 ⭐⭐ &nbsp;&nbsp; Who governs and maintains these "DID Methods"?
 How can I learn how a given method works?
 </summary><br>
-In short, there's a [list](https://w3c.github.io/did-spec-registries/#the-registration-process) of systems that are nicely specified how you can use them.
+In short, there's a [list](https://w3c.github.io/did-spec-registries/#the-registration-process) of systems that are nicely specified how you can use them.<br><br>

 All methods are expected to be maintainers of systems and infrastructure that are built on top of them.
 They are each specified by a published, registered,